ChouaibHamek/goalz_api/README.md

 All tests
 -------------

-In order to run all the tests of the system one can execute the scripts "scripts/run_full_test_suite.py", from the main folder, using the command:
+In order to run all the tests of the system execute the scripts "scripts/run_full_test_suite.py", from the main folder, using the command:

 ```